 My latest book is AYN RAND NATION: The Hidden Struggle for America's Soul, published by St. Martin's Press.
 Click here to order the book from Amazon.com, and here to order it from Barnes & Noble.
 Follow me on Twitter: @gary_weiss

-Labels: bitcoin, Deep Capture, Deepcapture.com, drug addiction, forgery, Jonathan Johnson, Judd Bagley, Judson Bagley, Judson Montgomery Bagley, Karl G. Maeser, Mark Mitchell, Overstock.com, Patrick Byrne
+Labels: bitcoin, Deep Capture, Deepcapture.com, drug addiction, fake news, forgery, Jonathan Johnson, Judd Bagley, Judson Bagley, Judson Montgomery Bagley, Karl G. Maeser, Mark Mitchell, Overstock.com, Patrick Byrne